Denis Troch

 Denis Troch (born 24 October 1959) is a French former professional football player and now manager.

 Troch's last job in management was with Chamois Niortais, but he left in June 2009 after the club were relegated to the Championnat de France amateur.
 He is the father-in-law of current Division 1 ES Troyes AC player, Julien Outrebon.

 Denis Troch is the CEO of H-CORT Performance, a mental coach for professional athletes, and a counselor for managers or CEOs.
 He is currently working with the professional cycling team FDJ-BigMat and many international athletes.

-Player career
+Playing career

 In 1978, Troch signed his first professional contract with the second division club team Red Star as goalkeeper.
 After playing for Paris SG B, Paris FC, and RCF Paris, Troch had to stop his career as a player due to a broken arm.
 He accepted the post of goalkeeper coach for RCF Paris.